flame-engine/flame/doc/flame/components.md

 }
 ```

-When creating a `CircleComponent` with the `fromNormal` constructor you can define how long the
+When creating a `CircleComponent` with the `relative` constructor you can define how long the
 radius is in comparison to the shortest edge of the of the bounding box defined by `size`.

 The following example would result in a `CircleComponent` that defines a circle with a radius of 40